What is a NPPF Paragraph 55 House? (now Paragraph 79)

 Generally we would anticipate that almost all local policies and Councils would try and resist houses in the open countryside.
 Furthermore, houses are usually preferred inside settlement boundaries and often limited to very strict exceptions.
 Paragraph 55 (now Paragraph 79) is part of the NPPF which is a national policy and often more recent than local policies.
 It is in effect at a higher level than local policies and can therefore potentially override those policies.

 Typically it is incredibly difficult for an Architect (and therefore) homeowner to obtain approval for a house in the open countryside.
 An article in the Homebuilding & Renovation Magazine estimated that less than 100 homes have been built since the original exemption (PPS 7) was included 15 years or so ago.
 Consequently such houses are quite rare.

 What is Hunter Architect’s experience of NPPF Paragraph 55 Houses?

 Hunter Architects and Planners have now obtained three NPPF Paragraph 55 House Planning Approvals across the UK.

 The following three projects have all been approved under the original Paragraph 55 of the NPPF (now Paragraph 79).

 The first and last schemes had previously received planning refusal by another Architect immediately prior to our involvement.
 The second scheme sought the replacement of a derelict Grade II Listed farmhouse and required careful negotiation with the LPA and delisting of the existing structure.
-The thrid scheme sat without much obvious context hence more options were available.
+The third scheme sat without much obvious context hence more options were available.
 Please click on either image for more project information.